zmap/zlint/README.md

 parsed, err := x509.ParseCertificate(certDER)
 if err != nil {
 	// If x509.ParseCertificate fails, the certificate is too broken to lint.
-	// This should be treated as a failed lint. log.Fatal("unable to parse certificate:", err)
+	// This should be treated as ZLint rejecting the certificate log.Fatal("unable to parse certificate:", err)
 }
 zlintResultSet := zlint.LintCertificate(parsed)